TO BE PUBLISHED March 2020

 - Undue burden and impact caused by the Code which could affect the competiveness of firms, particularly post-Brexit.

-The conference also comes with proposals to establish the Audit, Reporting and Governance Authority (Arga) and with anticipated reforms to financial reporting, as consultation takes place on the CMA’s Audit Market Study.
+The conference also comes with the expected establishment of the Audit, Reporting and Governance Authority (ARGA) now scheduled for the end of March, and with anticipated reforms to financial reporting, as the CMA launches its Audit Market Study.

 Delegates will consider:

-- How the new regulator could best use its intended statutory powers to strengthen corporate governance, and
+- How the new regulator could best use its intended statutory powers to strengthen corporate governance;

 - How the work of the new regulator could best be leveraged to attract international investment to the UK.